shenqq377/Q-Net/README.md

 We also put the package `supervoxels` in `./data`, run our modified file `./data./supervoxels/generate_supervoxels.py` to implement pseudolabel generation.
 The generated supervoxels for `CHAOST2` and `CMR` datasets are put in `./data/CHAOST2/supervoxels_5000` folder and `./data/CMR/supervoxels_1000` folder, respectively.

 ### Training
-1. Download pre-trained ResNet-101 weights [vanilla version](https://download.pytorch.org/models/resnet101-63fe2227.pth) or [deeplabv3 version](https://download.pytorch.org/models/deeplabv3_resnet101_coco-586e9e4e.pth) and put your checkpoints folder, then replace the absolute path in `Line 22` or `Line 20` of the code `./models/encoder.py`.
+1. Download pre-trained ResNet-101 weights [vanilla version](https://download.pytorch.org/models/resnet101-63fe2227.pth) or [deeplabv3 version](https://download.pytorch.org/models/deeplabv3_resnet101_coco-586e9e4e.pth) and put your checkpoints folder, then replace the absolute path in the code `./models/encoder.py`.
 2. Run `./scripts/train_<abd,cmr>_mr.sh`
 #### Note:
-The alpha coefficient for dual-scale features in `Line 24` of the code `./models/fewshot.py` should be manually modified.
+The alpha coefficient for dual-scale features in the code `./models/fewshot.py` should be manually modified.
 For setting 1, the alpha = [0.9, 0.1]
 For setting 2, the alpha = [0.6, 0.4]